This is our all-in-one roundup reviewing every Avira consumer security solution for 2021. On this page, after our brief intro, you’ll find

 The Windows app delivers on the basics.
 It's easy to use (choose a location, click Connect), performance is reasonable, we couldn't find any DNS leaks, the kill switch correctly blocked our internet connection when we forcibly dropped the VPN.

-The service couldn't unblock BBC iPlayer, but the New York server got us into US Netflix, a better result than you'll get with many VPN providers.
+The service couldn't unblock BBC iPlayer or Amazon Prime Video, but it got us into US Netflix and Amazon Prime Video, a better result than you'll get with many VPN providers.

 Phantom VPN Pro doesn't offer much low-level control.
 You can't change or tweak its choice of protocol, for instance, and you can't manually set up the service on other devices.